googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | VarFixed | dx | Translation in x direction. |
 | VarFixed | dy | Translation in y direction. |

-NOTE: Pure translation can also be represented using the PaintTransformed table by setting _xx_ = 1, _yy_ = 1, _xy_ and _yx_ = 0, and setting _dx_ and _dy_ to
+NOTE: Pure translation can also be represented using the PaintTransform table by setting _xx_ = 1, _yy_ = 1, _xy_ and _yx_ = 0, and setting _dx_ and _dy_ to
 the translation values.
 The PaintTranslate table provides a more compact representation when only translation is required.